Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Nerfs
  * Void dwellers: 10% production multipliers from 15%
- * Shattered Ring: gestalts can no longer pick this origin and +100% starbase influence/claim cost (This makes the shattered ring the single system origin).
  * Scion: -5% Unity, -5% happiness and -20% Ethics attraction

 ### Boosts